Easterly Government Properties - GuruFocus.com

-Easterly Government Properties, Inc. (NYSE: DEA), a fully integrated real estate investment trust focused primarily on the acquisition, development and management of Class A commercial properties leased to U.S. Government agencies, announced today that its Board of Directors has approved a quarterly cash dividend of $0.265 per common share.
-The dividend will be payable on August 23, 2022 to shareholders of record on August 11, 2022.
+Easterly Government Properties, Inc. (NYSE: DEA) (the “Company” or “Easterly”), a fully integrated real estate investment trust (“REIT”) focused primarily on the acquisition, development and management of Class A commercial properties leased to the U.S. Government, announced today that management will participate in virtual investor meetings at the NYSE Real Estate Investor Access Day (the “NYSE Event”) on August 3rd.

+Company written materials will be provided for certain investors at the NYSE Event.
+Electronic copies of these materials can be found in the Presentation section of the Company’s Investor Relations website at ir.easterlyreit.com.

 About Easterly Government Properties, Inc.